Skip to content

 About ITRA km-effort and performance scoring

 ITRA km-effort is the International Trail Running Association's standardised effort unit for trail races.
-It normalises races with different distances and elevation profiles onto a single scale: km-effort = distance + gain/100 + loss/150.
-A race with 100km and 6,000m of gain/loss has a km-effort of 160 — equivalent in effort to running 160km flat.
+The official ITRA formula uses gain only: km-effort = distance + gain/100.
+TrailMath extends this by adding descent cost (+ loss/150), because steep descents cause real eccentric muscle damage (Minetti, 2002) that the gain-only formula ignores.
+A race with 100km and 6,000m of gain/loss has a TrailMath km-effort of 160 - equivalent in effort to running 160km flat.

 Official ITRA Performance Index is calculated by ITRA using a weighted average of up to your 5 best race scores over the past 36 months, with each race scored against the field of finishers.
 It requires ITRA to have official race data and registered finisher times.
-Check your official index at itra.run.
+Check your official index at itra.run .

 UTMB Running Stones are awarded by UTMB World only for designated UTMB-World Series races, based on km-effort thresholds and cutoff compliance.
 The indicative tier shown here uses the 2023 threshold table (15/35/60/100/150/200 km-effort = 1-6 stones) as a rough guide for non-designated races.
-Check official qualification rules at utmb.world.
+Check official qualification rules at utmb.world .

 ITRA.
 Performance Index methodology. itra.run/FAQ/PerformanceIndex UTMB World.
 Running Stones rules. utmb.world/en/sports-system